mjawn/mjawn.github.io/README.md

-# mjawn, a portfolio website
+# A Portfolio Website

-## or: How I Learned to Stop Working Exclusively on Legacy Codebases and Embrace the Modern Web.
+Or: How I Learned to Stop Working Exclusively on Legacy Codebases and Embrace the Modern Web.

 This is the repository for my new portfolio site.
 It is currently a work in progress.
 As a Front-End Web Developer that has always worked in large corporate environments with old codebases, keeping a portfolio and staying up to date with current technologies has been a challenge for two reasons: